iohubos/iohubos/README.md

 #### Docker engine

-By setting the variable `IOHUBOS_ENGINE_ENABLED` to `true`, all the Docker functionalities described below are enabled.
+By setting the variable `IOHUBOS_DOCKER_ENABLED` to `true`, all the Docker functionalities described below are enabled.
 All the enabled user applications will be started upon boot.

 #### Docker applications deployment